-Year 4 National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Fractions (including decimals): Pupils should be taught to: recognise and show, using diagrams, families of common equivalent fractions count up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten. solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the answer is a whole number add and subtract fractions with the same denominator recognise and write decimal equivalents to 1/4, 1/2, 3/4 find the effect of dividing a one- or two-digit number by 10 and 100, identifying the value of the digits in the answer as ones, tenths and hundredths round decimals with one decimal place to the nearest whole number compare numbers with the same number of decimal places up to two decimal places solve simple measure and money problems involving fractions and decimals to two decimal places.
+Year 4 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Fractions (including decimals): Pupils should be taught to: recognise and show, using diagrams, families of common equivalent fractions count up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten. solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the answer is a whole number add and subtract fractions with the same denominator recognise and write decimal equivalents of any number of tenths or hundredths recognise and write decimal equivalents to 1/4, 1/2, 3/4 find the effect of dividing a one- or two-digit number by 10 and 100, identifying the value of the digits in the answer as ones, tenths and hundredths round decimals with one decimal place to the nearest whole number compare numbers with the same number of decimal places up to two decimal places.
+Pupils should connect hundredths to tenths and place value and decimals to two decimal places.
 Pupils should connect hundredths to tenths and place value and decimal measure.
 They extend the use of the number line to connect fractions, numbers and measures.
 Pupils understand the relation between non-unit fractions and multiplication and division of quantities, with particular emphasis on tenths and hundredths Fractions: In Year 4, children will be taught to understand the fractions aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: explore fractions in different representations including fractions of shapes, quantities and on a number line.
-Recap and review meaning of numerator, denominator, non-unit and unit fractions. use strip diagrams to investigate and record equivalent fractions. continue to understand equivalent fractions through diagrams and onto using proportional reasoning to find equivalent fractions. use manipulatives and diagrams to show that a fraction can be split into wholes and parts, developing understanding of fractions greater than 1. explore fractions greater than one on a number line to count in fractions and begin connections between improper and fractions and mixed numbers. use practical equipment and pictorial representations to add 2 or more fractions. use practical equipment and pictorial representations to subtract fractions with the same denominator. continue to use practical equipment and pictorial representations to subtract fractions, including from whole amounts. use knowledge of finding unit fractions of a quantity to calculate non-unit fractions of a quantity. solve more complex problems involving calculating quantities.
+Recap and review meaning of numerator, denominator, non-unit and unit fractions. use strip diagrams to investigate and record equivalent fractions. continue to understand equivalent fractions through diagrams and onto using proportional reasoning to find equivalent fractions. use manipulatives and diagrams to show that a fraction can be split into wholes and parts, developing understanding of fractions greater than 1. explore fractions greater than one on a number line to count in fractions and begin connections between improper and fractions and mixed numbers. use practical equipment and pictorial representations to subtract fractions, including from whole amounts. use knowledge of finding unit fractions of a quantity to calculate non-unit fractions of a quantity. solve more complex problems involving calculating quantities.
+White Rose, Year 4, Spring, Number - Fractions